iaco-me/iaco-me/_pages/mini/speakeat.md

                     <br><br>
                     🌍 This project is inspired by the Rotaract and Rotary International cause of promoting peace to foster mutual understanding.
                     <br><br>
-                    😋 It's a conversation over a small meal, similar to Free IC but in videoconferencing and with snacks.
+                    😋 It's a conversation over a small meal, similar to Free IC but through videocall and with a snack.
                     <br><br>
                     🏳️ We start the roundtable conversation with a main topic, which will be informed in the event on facebook (link above).
                     <br><br>